TimTaylor/qalytools/tests/testthat/_snaps/validate_eq5d.md

 ---

-    Dimensions must be either bounded by 1 and 5, or NA
+    Dimensions must be either bounded by 1 and 5, or NA.